earnolmartin/EHCP-Force-Edition/ehcp/readme.txt

 In my version, custom FTP accounts to a custom file path can be created.
 Also, php chmod and FTP chmod should both work since the apache user has been changed.

-The code is managed and maintained within SVN (it is not in the original EHCP).
+The code is managed and maintained within GitHub (it is not in the original EHCP).

 As new versions of Ubuntu are released, this version is updated more quickly.